 Choose one reputable website to get your information from (such as the Department of Health) and resist the temptation to look at more sensational sources.

 Let them know what plans are in place to keep their family safe and encourage regular safe contact with loved ones (e.g., video chat with grandparents).

 General tips to support your child’s well-being during this time:

 Remaining active is very important for mental health and wellbeing.
 Many school sporting competitions have been postponed and substitute activities like going outside for walks or doing online exercise programs are great options (yoga, Zumba).

 Make sure you join in with the fun.
 It can be hard if you’re not feeling well yourself or if you’re having to make lots of decisions about changing your routine, but remember your child is looking to you to know how to behave.
 Show them there is still time for fun.

 Encourage communication with friends using virtual formats when face-to-face isn’t an option.

 Develop a plan with your child about their schooling over the coming weeks.
-This will need to be done in collaboration with their schools, but it will be reassuring for them to know that there is a plan, even if it needs to be adapted at a later date.
+This will need to be done in collaboration with their schools, but it will be reassuring for them to know that there is a plan, even if it needs to be adopted at a later date.

-Please leave your comments,.
+Please leave your comments.
 We would love to hear back from you.